List of Cyberchase episodes: Season 11 (2017–18)

 All episodes this season were directed by J. Meeka Stuart.

 Season 12 (2019–20)

 All episodes this season were directed by J. Meeka Stuart.

 Season 13 (2022)

 This is the final season where Gilbert Gottfried provides the voice of Digit before his death on April 12, 2022.

 Season 14 (2023)

-Following the death of Gilbert Gottfried on April 12, 2022, Ron Pardo now provides the voice of Digit.
+Following Gilbert Gottfried's death on April 12, 2022, Ron Pardo now provides the voice of Digit.
+The episode "Clean-Up on Isle 8" was dedicated to Gottfried.

+Season 15 (2024)

+This is the final season where Phillip Williams provides the voice of Buzz before his death on September 8, 2024.

 Home media

 DVD/VHS

-Between 2002 and 2005, five Cyberchase titles were released on DVD and VHS.
+Between 2004 and 2005, five Cyberchase titles were released on DVD and VHS.
 Each DVD release of the titles contained three episodes.

 iTunes

-iTunes Canada has released the first eight seasons, though they are not always in original airdate and some strange season numbering has occurred. iTunes US has a collection of 24 random episodes, a couple of themed collections, and the two specials.
+iTunes Canada has released the first eight seasons, though they are not always according to the American airdates and use different season numbering.
+The Canadian releases also do not include the For Real segments, due to them not being included on Canadian airings of Cyberchase on CBC Television, Discovery Kids and the Knowledge Network. iTunes US has a collection of 24 random episodes, a couple of themed collections, and the two specials.
 See below tables.

+Streaming

+The show is available to stream on PBS Kids' official streaming partner, Amazon Prime Video.
+The For Real segments are omitted on most of the episodes.